 pplication fees are a non-refundable, one-time fee for a continuing student.
-If a student discontinues at King's for a term or more the application fee will be required again along with a completed application form with a completed application form.
+If a student discontinues at King's for a term or more the application fee will be required again along with a completed application form.

-Application fee for applicants residing in \$50.00 Canada and the U.S.A.
-After deadline (August 15, Fall term; \$100.00 December 1, Winter term) Application fee for applicants residing \$100.00 outside of Canada and the U.S.A.
+Application fee for applicants residing in Canada and the U. S. A. \$50.00 After deadline (August 15, Fall term; \$100.00 December 1, Winter term) Ψ100.00 Application fee for applicants residing \$100.00 outside of Canada and the U. S. A.